-Domestic support in:
+Domestic support in agriculture

-All domestic support measures considered to distort production and trade (with some exceptions) fall into the amber box, which is defined in Article 6 of the Agriculture Agreement as all domestic supports except those in the blue and green boxes.
+Nearly all domestic support measures considered to distort production and trade (with some exceptions) fall into the amber box, which is defined in Article 6 of the Agriculture Agreement as all domestic supports except those in the blue and green boxes.
 These include measures to support prices, or subsidies directly related to production quantities.

-AMS) which includes all supports for specified products together with supports that are not for specific products, in one single figure.
+The reduction commitments are expressed in terms of a “Total Aggregate Measurement of Support” (Total AMS) which includes all supports for specified products together with supports that are not for specific products, in one single figure.
 In the current negotiations, various proposals deal with how much further these subsidies should be reduced, and whether limits should be set for specific products rather than continuing with the single overall “aggregate” limits.
 In the Agriculture Agreement, AMS is defined in Article 1 and Annexes 3 and 4.

 This is the “amber box with conditions” — conditions designed to reduce distortion.
 Any support that would normally be in the amber box, is placed in the blue box if the support also requires farmers to limit production (details set out in Paragraph 5 of Article 6 of the Agriculture Agreement).